BridgesLab/TissueSpecificTscKnockouts/Other Published Data/GSE21368-reanalysis.md

 |Sig   |  2908|  426|
 |Total | 21723| 4403|

 Wentz et al identified 12290 significantly differentially expressed genes in their analysis out of a total of 21723 genes assessed.
 Of these differentially expressed genes.
 2689 genes overlapped with our 4403 significantly different genes from *Tsc1* knockout mice quadriceps.
-This is a significant level of overlap (p=0.005).
+This is a significant level of overlap (0.926 fold enrichment; p=0.005).

-Focusing specifically on directionality, this is a significant level of overlap for up (p=8.184&times; 10^-74^) and dowregulated genes (p=8.123&times; 10^-10^)
+Focusing specifically on directionality, this is a significant level of overlap for up (1.903 times more likely; p=8.184&times; 10^-74^) and dowregulated genes (1.384 times more likely; p=8.123&times; 10^-10^)

 ```r